sassoftware/enlighten-apply/SAS_UE_SGF2016_faces/README.md

 end;
 ```

-We can see that the model is very successful at matching some of the train faces to some of the test faces.
+We can see that the model is very successful at matching some of the train faces to some of the test faces in the table below.
 For the first 3 faces in the train data, it can be seen that the value of the closest_test_image variable matches the value of the train_image_index variable, indicating the corresponding faces from the train and test data are placed closest to one another in the low-dimensional eigenface space.
 The distance_to_test image variable indicates the Euclidean distance between the corresponding train and test faces.
 The distance_to_closest_test_image variable will be 0 in the case of an exact match between train and test faces.
-In the case where train and test faces are not matched exactly, the value of the distance_to_closest_test_image will be greater than 0 indicating that some other face in test data was closest to the train face.
+In the case where train and test faces are not matched exactly, the value of the distance_to_closest_test_image will be greater than 0 and less than distance_to_test indicating that some other face in test data was closest to the train face.

 ![alt text](README_pics/results_table.png "Matching new faces to known faces")